M-earnest/GitHub_practice/_sources/content/github_tutorial_collab.md

 - Save the file, commit the change, and push it to GitHub.

 ### Step 6: Review the pull request (before merging)
-- Go back to the pull request page on the host’s repository
+- Go to the pull request page on the host’s repository
 - Notice that GitHub now shows "This branch has conflicts that must be resolved"
 - This means the same file was changed in both the fork and the main repo

-At this point, do not merge the pull request yet.
-Instead, we'll use this as an opportunity to review the conflict and prepare to resolve it.
+We'll use this as an opportunity to review the conflict and prepare to resolve it.

 <figure>